cooperative-computing-lab/cctools/doc/manuals/work_queue/index.md

 (You can also declare and launch directly from python using the [work queue factory.](#using-the-factory-with-python))

-Congrads!
+Congrats!
 You have now run a simple manager application that runs tasks on one local worker.
 Read on to learn how to build more complex applications and run large numbers of workers at scale.

 ## Principle of Operation